mzlogin/awesome-adb/README.en.md

 He told `<packagename>` specific application to send 500 pseudo-random events.

-Monkey in detail with reference to the use of [official document] (https://developer.android.com/studio/test/monkey.html).
+Monkey in detail with reference to the use of [official document](https://developer.android.com/studio/test/monkey.html).

 ### On / off WiFi